Summary:

 - Like to enjoy quiet coastal life in Batumi

-Both GRUNI and BSU are recognised and respected universities for MBBS in Georgia.
-However, Grigol Robakidze University is the best for students who want structured academic growth, FMGE guidance, and a strong clinical foundation in a capital city setting.
-Its rising FMGE results, small class size, and dedicated mentoring make it a smart and strategic choice for aspiring doctors.
+Both Grigol Robakidze University (GRUNI) and Batumi Shota Rustaveli State University (BSU) are well-recognized and reputable options for pursuing MBBS in Georgia.
+However, GRUNI stands out for students seeking structured academic development, focused FMGE guidance, and a strong clinical foundation within a capital city environment.
+Its improving FMGE outcomes, smaller class sizes, and dedicated mentorship make it a smart and strategic choice for aspiring doctors.

 Read Also: A Day at Grigol Robakidze University (GRUNI) with Indian Students- Riya Sharma